On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: The sound mode of the collective excitations

 In the case of the sound-like spectrum of collective excitations with the angle-dependent sound velocity $c_{s}(\theta )$ the integrals~(\ref{nxx}) and ~(\ref{nyy}) can be evaluated analytically using \cite{Gradstein} and the results are the following~\cite{BGK2017}

 where $\zeta (z)$ is the Riemann zeta function.
-Therefore, in this case substituting (\ref{soundlike}) into (\ref{nNormal}) for the concentration of the superfluid component $n_{s}(T)$ obtain
+Therefore, in this case substituting (\ref{soundlike}) into (\ref{nNormal2}) for the concentration of the superfluid component $n_{s}(T)$ we obtain

-From Eq.~(\ref{Nor}) follows that for the sound-like spectrum of collective excitations, the concentrations of the superfluid components is angle-independent.
-For the sound-like spectrum of collective excitations, the corresponding mean field critical temperature $T_{c}$ can be obtained from the condition $n_{n}(\theta ,T_{c}(\theta ))=n$:
+From Eq.~(\ref{Nor}) it follows that for the sound-like spectrum of collective excitations, the concentrations of the superfluid components are angle independent.
+Since at low momenta the sound-like energy spectrum of collective excitations of the indirect exciton in a TMTC heterostructure satisfies the Landau criterion for superfluidity, the superfluidity of IXs in this system is possible.
+Using Eq. (\ref{soundlike}) one can estimate the BKT phase transition temperature from the condition $n_{n}(T)=n$:

-Thus, for the sound-like spectrum of collective excitations, the mean-field critical temperature $T_{c}$ does not depend on an angle.
+This can be considered as an upper bound to the superfluid transition temperature.
+Thus, for the sound-like spectrum of collective excitations, the $T_{BKT}$ does not depend on an angle.